-Kingdom Hearts fans know the pain of having to wait what feels like a lifetime for the next major console release.
+When is the Kingdom Hearts 4 release date?
+Kingdom Hearts fans know the pain of having to wait what feels like a lifetime for developer Square Enix’s next major console release in the beloved action RPG series.
 Kingdom Hearts 3’s original production announcement was at E3 2013, but didn’t hit the shelves until six years later in 2019.
-So when we first saw Sora awaken in Quadratum at the Kingdom Hearts 20th Anniversary event, the immediate question we all had was ‘when is the Kingdom Hearts 4 release date?’
+So when we first saw Sora awaken in Quadratum at the Kingdom Hearts 20th Anniversary event, the one thing we all wanted to know was when the Kingdom Hearts 4 release date would be.

 Fortunately, we shouldn’t be waiting quite as long for the Kingdom Hearts 4 release date as we did with KH3.
-By the looks of things, developer Square Enix is sticking to Unreal Engine – the engine it switched to from its in-house Luminous Engine part way through KH3’s development – going forward.
-With a bit of luck, then, it shouldn’t be over half a decade before we see more of Sora and friends.
+By the looks of things, developer Square Enix is sticking to Unreal Engine – the engine it switched to from its in-house Luminous Engine part way through KH3’s development.
+With a bit of luck, then, it shouldn’t be over half a decade before we see more of Sora and friends in what we hope will be one of the best RPG games of this generation.

 From what we’ve seen so far of the first instalment of The Lost Master Arc, Square has really upped the fidelity of, well, everything – at least in its pre-rendered footage.
 We’ve also finally received confirmation that, yes, Sora actually has normal-sized feet (at least in Quadratum).